mulefish/ProjectView/README.md

 # Gather the data from the python
 python RecursiveFileFingerprinter.py

 Now you will have a big ball of json.
-Here is some cleaned up output ( thanks to node's JSON.stringify() is pretty.js ):
+Here is some cleaned up output ( thanks to node's JSON.stringify() in pretty.js ):
 ```yaml
 {
   "./testdir": {